Value-added tax (VAT)

 National Health Insurance contributions

-Both employers and employees are required to make contributions to the National Health Insurance Scheme on a monthly basis.
+Both employers and employees are required to make monthly contributions to the National Health Insurance Scheme.
 The contribution rate is 1% of the employee’s basic salary, making a total contribution of 2% from both the employer and employee.

 Provincial/local taxes other than income taxes